AmpersandTarski/documentation/architecture-of-an-ampersand-application/extensions/the-execengine.md

 **Notes**:

 * The examples use `SRC I` or `TGT I` to produce atoms that are to be inserted or deleted.
-However, `I` may be any expression whose source concept is the same as that of the preceeding `SRC` or `TGT`.
+However, `I` may be any term whose source concept is the same as that of the preceeding `SRC` or `TGT`.
-* The `SRC <expression>` and `TGT <expression>` is a set of pairs \(a,b\), where a is the source atom or target atom of the violation and b is a set of atoms that is the result of `<expression>`.
+* The `SRC <term>` and `TGT <term>` is a set of pairs \(a,b\), where a is the source atom or target atom of the violation and b is a set of atoms that is the result of `<term>`.
 In the examples given, this set of atoms has cardinality 1 \(which is most often the case\).
 However, if it is empty, that is considered regular behaviour, and this will hence not result in an error.
 Also, if it has a cardinality &gt; 1, then `InsPair` will insert them all whereas `DelPair` will produce an error.

 ## Example \(`NewStruct`\)